 \thesection{Appendix \Alph{section}}

 {\Alph{section}{-}\arabic{figure}}

-In this study, we did not arbitrarily replace the locations corresponding to regular hexagons in the tilings during the conversion.
-However, in this section, we briefly introduce the case where locations corresponding to regular hexagons were replaced arbitrarily.
-Figure~\ref{Fig.A-1} shows a tiling with a few locations corresponding to regular hexagons being replaced by units formed by three pairs of pentagons on the posterior side (with asterisks) based on the tiling shown in Figure~\ref{Fig.4-18}.
+In this study, we did not arbitrarily replace locations corresponding to regular hexagons in the tilings during the conversion process.
+However, in this section, we briefly introduce a case in which locations corresponding to regular hexagons are arbitrarily replaced.
+Figure~\ref{Fig.A-1} shows a tiling in which a few locations corresponding to regular hexagons are replaced by units formed by three pairs of pentagons on the posterior side (marked with asterisks), based on the tiling shown in Figure~\ref{Fig.4-18}.